 - Carpets: Avoid walking on carpet if possible.
 Do not use “do-it-yourself” home carpet cleaners.

-- Ceilings/Walls: Do not attempt to wipe or wash ceilings and other absorbent surfaces.
+- Walls/Ceilings: Don’t wipe or attempt to wash ceilings or other absorbent surfaces.

-- Doors: Shut doors in affected rooms to restrict smoke odors as much as possible.
+- Doors: Shut doors in affected rooms to limit smoke odors as much as possible.

 - Furnace: Change the furnace or air conditioner filter if the blower is operating.
-Tape two pieces of cheesecloth over air registers with masking tape.
+Tape double pieces of cheesecloth over air registers with masking tape.

-- Plants: Clean plants with water and mild soap, cleaning both sides of the leaves.
+- Plants: Clean plants with mild soap and water, cleaning both sides of the leaves.

 - Windows: If possible, open windows to ventilate.

-If your business or home has been damaged by fire, storm, water, mold or other disaster, Call Paul!
+If your business or home is damaged by water, fire, mold, storm or other disaster, Call Paul!